hzeller/bare-lsp/README.md

-The [abseil] dependency is minimal (some string manipulation and `absl::Status`) and it would be trivial to replace it with other similar library functionality if they are more common in the project to be used in.
+The [abseil] dependency is minimal (some string manipulation and `absl::Status`) and it would be trivial to replace it with other similar library functionality whatever is commonly used in the project to be integrated in.

 The code generation for structs convertible to json is done using [jcxxgen].